ilaria-barletta/roomies-ui/README.md

 **Fix** : The cause of this issue was that I was storing the member to delete to show in a confirmation modal.
 However, I didn't always reset it properly when cancelling from the modal or when clicking around.
 The fix here was to make sure I always reset the member to delete to `null` when the modal closed.

+### Unfixed bugs
+`1`

+**Expected** : The user should not be able to see grocery lists for other households

+**Testing** : I tested this by manually changing the ID's in the URL when viewing the all grocery lists page.

+**Result** : Changing the household id in the url allows the user to view the lists that exist for another household.

+**Other details** : I have not fixed this bug yet as it only allows the user read access to **some** data.
+The user is not able to delete/modify the data as per the project requirements.

 # Components
 I have created several reusable components for this project.
 Below are some examples and their uses.